Elementor Review: Is Elementor a page builder plugin helpful for newcomers?

 6. Elementor Pro integrations make marketing easier.

 Suppose you want to implement an aggressive marketing strategy with your website as a central mechanism.
-Integrations with other apps such as Zapier, MailChimp, HubSpot, ConvertKit, and GetResponse come handy.
+Integrations with other apps such as Zapier, MailChimp, HubSpot, ConvertKit, and GetResponse come in handy.

 These apps will help you in creating your email list and increasing your conversion rates without ever leaving the Elementor interface.